Myofascial Release

 What is Myofascial Release?

-Myofascial release refers to manual therapy that places its main focus and intent on freeing restrictions of movement that arise due to fascial adhesions within the soft tissues of the body.
+Myofascial release is a generic term that refers to manual therapy that places its main focus and intent on freeing restrictions of movement that arise due to fascial adhesions within the soft tissues of the body.

-Both methods are performed without or with minimal lubrication to allow maximal contact with underlying layers of tissue.
+Both direct and indirect methods of myofascial release are performed without or with minimal lubrication to allow maximal contact with underlying layers of tissue.
 Direct techniques can have a warm sensation of gentle friction, a sensation that I personally find quite delicious!

 THOUGH TECHNICALLY SPEAKING, ANY HANDS ON MASSAGE THERAPY WILL INVOLVE SOME LEVEL OF MYOFASCIAL MANIPULATION, MYOFASCIAL RELEASE TECHNIQUES TEND TO MAKE USE OF A DEEPER KNOWLEDGE AND DEGREE OF INTENT THAT SPECIFICALLY AIMS TO AFFECT THE DEEPER LAYERS OF FASCIAL PLANES